 Another option is student loan refinancing, which can be completed with a private lender.
 If you refinance, the new interest rate on your loans is based on factors like current market rates, your credit profile, your employment history, and your debt-to-income ratio.

 Understanding the differences between consolidation versus refinancing is critical before deciding to take the plunge — especially since private refinancing means you lose your federal student loan benefits.

-Federal Student Loan Consolidation
+What Is Federal Student Loan Consolidation?